vadniks/Jealno/Readme.md

+# Project development is suspended until I learn how to create 3d models :(

 Learning OpenGL by trying to make a 3d game, it's gonna take much time...

 The 'Learn OpenGL - Graphics programming' book by Joey de Vries is used,